Azimut Grande 26M Review (2022 Edition)

 Azimut Grande 26M design

-Big, bold, unmistakebly Azimut but also full of new thinking © Azimut
+Big, bold, and unmistakebly Azimut.
+A hull full of new thinking. © Azimut

 Main Event

-The other design solution to the problem of fitting five cabins into a hull of this size is to add a main deck owner stateroom, leaving below decks free to continue with the traditional four cabins.
-The challenge is to do it without affecting space for the salon, lower helm and galley, or ruining the exterior lines.
+Another approach to accommodating five cabins within a hull of this size is to incorporate a main deck owner stateroom, allowing the traditional four cabins to remain below decks.
+The challenge lies in achieving this without compromising space for the salon, lower helm, and galley, or disrupting the exterior aesthetics.

-That Azimut has succeeded in its five-cabin quest is beyond doubt, the Mancini design is certainly bulkier than other Grande’s but also more sympathetic and linear than other high-volume boats.
-You can see how hard Azimut and exterior designer Mancini have worked, pushing out the forward sections to create the space needed for the main deck cabin, while retaining a clean, powerful look.
+Azimut's success in achieving this five-cabin configuration is undeniable.
+While the Mancini design may appear bulkier than other Grande models, it maintains a sympathetic and linear profile compared to other high-volume boats.
+The effort invested by Azimut and exterior designer Mancini is evident, with forward sections extended to create space for the main deck cabin while preserving a clean, powerful aesthetic.

-As a crew-operated yacht, the design also had to work in proper crew quarters while ensuring smooth, discreet service from bow to stern, inside to out.
-Despite the pressure on the yacht’s interior, Azimut has worked in two side deck doors, either side of the galley, the port side connecting the crew quarters, lower helm station and deck for utterly seamless movement.
+As a crew-operated yacht, the design also prioritizes proper crew quarters while ensuring seamless, discreet service from bow to stern, inside to out.
+Despite the interior space constraints, Azimut incorporates two side deck doors, positioned on either side of the galley, with the port-side door connecting the crew quarters, lower helm station, and deck for effortless movement.

 Interior Accommodation